Werekracken/tome-wkbeholder/readme.md

 - v1.7.8 Add a ring slot to replace the one lost by the quiver.
 - v1.7.9  Re-fix beholder tile update on growth.
 When you change faction via your Cloak ability, the faction of your summons change with it.
 Take out T_ARMOUR_TRAINING = 2 from Beholder race definition, that should be class based.
 - v1.7.10 Normalize talent levels (.0 or .3).
+- v1.7.11 Fix Absorb Magic so you can only drain items whose material level is equal or higher than your growth stage (it wasn't being applied to unique and rare items).